South Africa: Kruger, Cape Town & Stellenbosch Vineyards - 10 Days

 Stellenbosch: Your OMG Day

 Stellenbosch is known for its beautiful vineyards.
-With an e-bike or your own to feet, you will be able to pedal as much-or as little-as you wish while exploring the wine lands and small towns between Stellenbosch and Franschhoek.
+With an e-bike or your own to feet, you will be able to pedal as much-or as little-as you wish while exploring the farmlands and vineyards between Stellenbosch and Franschhoek.
 Sample wine and gourmet snacks but don't worry about filling up, because there will be a picnic lunch on a green lawn overlooking the scenery.
 Choose to e-bike or hike through the countryside of Stellenbosch.
 It will be easy to see why it has become an iconic destination for food and wine.
 The vineyards themselves are sprawled out as far as the eye can see, mountains rising as a backdrop against the rows of vines.
 While using your e-bike or own two feet to get around, visit a number two vineyards and choose to sample the wine, the delicious coffee, or the gourmet food.
 Enjoy a picnic lunch before spending the afternoon at leisure.

 • Day 8